Tree uprooting

 Uprooting is a form of treefall in which the root plate of a tree is torn from the soil, disrupting and mixing it and leaving a pit-mound.

+Purposes

 Transplanting

 Small trees can be replanted if their root system is well attached to the trunk.
 Trees can suffer from transplant shock when moved to new environment, and that causes the tree not to be able to root itself properly.

+Ecosystem maintenance

+Uprooting can be an effective method for efforts to remove unwanted woody species from an ecosystem, e.g., in the context of woody plant encroachment.